maenu/BlockStyler/README.md

 ## Settings

-You can set the highlight color with alpha using the settings browser under `Code Browsing > Syntax Highlighting > BlockStyler`
+You can set the highlight color with alpha using the settings browser under `Code Browsing > Syntax Highlighting > BlockStyler`.
+Themes are supported.

 ![Settings](settings.png)